-The call for abstracts for the APHA Annual Meeting & Exposition is now open!
+The APHA 2023 Annual Meeting & Expo session schedule is now available!

-Please send questions to Kaitlin Tager, manager of workforce initiatives, at firstname.lastname@example.org
+Please send questions to Kaitlin Tager, Senior Manager of Workforce Development and Applied Practice, at firstname.lastname@example.org.

 Dr. Emily Burke leads research and practice activities for ASPPH.
 She is the director of the ASPPH Center for Public Health Workforce Development, leading efforts to recruit, train, and retain a diverse public health workforce.

 Senior Director of Workforce Development and Applied Practice